Clinical Education: Physical Therapy

 What makes our clinical education program different?

-- Integrated Online Curriculum: Students have access to online coursework and resources during the terminal clinical experience as a means to reinforce and integrate their didactic and clinical education.
+- Integrated Online Curriculum: Students have access to online coursework and resources during the terminal clinical experience to reinforce and integrate their didactic and clinical education.
 This curriculum enhances the overall clinical experience by providing structured learning materials to aid in clinical reasoning, self-reflection, and topics specific to the clinical setting.

 Clinical education is a key component in preparing our graduates for successful entry into the profession of physical therapy.
-We are committed to providing opportunities that will allow our students to work in a wide variety of settings and ultimately be positioned to transition to a residency position after graduation if desired.
+We are committed to providing opportunities that will allow our students to work in a wide variety of settings and ultimately be positioned to transition to an external residency position after graduation if desired.
 The profession of physical therapy is moving forward, and our clinical education program is focused on keeping our graduates ahead of the curve.

 Clinical Education Team